 - Twin’s Burgers and Treats: Great burgers and homemade desserts (2801 Johnston St.)

 To experience Mardi Gras of centuries past, visitors can attend a traditional Courir de Mardi Gras, or Fat Tuesday Run.
 Reminiscent of Medieval beggars, revelers in old-fashioned costumes go door to door begging for ingredients to make a gumbo.
 Several nearby communities host a Mardi Gras run, such as Mamou, Eunice and Church Point.
-An excellent way for your family to experience a Courir de Mardi Gras is on Feb.
-24 at the historic village of Vermilionville.
+An excellent way for your family to experience a Courir de Mardi Gras is at the historic village of Vermilionville.
 After the revelers get all their ingredients for a gumbo, they let a chicken loose while children scramble to catch it.
 The grand prize is a trophy—and plenty of bragging rights back home.

-Click here for a list of Mardi Gras parades and events in Lafayette Parish.
 As we say here in Acadiana, Laissez les bon temps rouler!
 Let the good times roll!